josvazg/sparses/README.md

 # sparses
 Quick and dirty Go Command Line tool to find sparse files

-Sparses checks a given path recursively, checking the size in blocks of each file and the actual blocks used.
+Sparses walks a given path recursively, checking the size in blocks of each file and the actual blocks used.
 Sparse files will have a bigger file size than the actual number of blocks x block size.
 Those will be returned in the output.